 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The International Federation of Red Cross and Red Crescent Societies (IFRC), headquartered in Switzerland (CH), currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
-Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As a result, the IFRC's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent organisation.
-The lack of reported emissions and targets suggests that the IFRC may still be in the early stages of formalising its climate strategy or reporting framework.
-In the context of global climate action, the IFRC's commitment to addressing climate change is crucial, given its humanitarian mission.
-However, without specific data or targets, it is challenging to assess their current impact or future commitments in relation to carbon emissions.
+The International Federation of Red Cross and Red Crescent Societies (IFRC), headquartered in Switzerland (CH), currently does not have available data on carbon emissions, as indicated by the absence of specific emissions figures in kg CO2e.
+Furthermore, there are no documented reduction targets or climate pledges outlined in their initiatives.
+As a leading humanitarian organisation, the IFRC is expected to engage in climate action and sustainability efforts, although specific commitments or targets have not been disclosed.
+The lack of emissions data and reduction initiatives suggests that the organisation may still be in the early stages of formalising its climate strategy.
+In the context of global climate commitments, the IFRC's future actions will be crucial in addressing climate change impacts on vulnerable communities worldwide.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.